jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo( 1, 2, 3, 4, 5);			// [1,2,3,4,5]
 ```

-**Note:** The `...args` in the `foo(..)` function declaration is usually called "rest parameters", since you're collecting the rest of the parameters.
-I prefer "gather", since it's more descriptive of what it does, not what it contains.
+**Note:** The `...args` in the `foo(..)` function declaration is usually called "rest parameters," because you're collecting the rest of the parameters.
+I prefer "gather," because it's more descriptive of what it does rather than what it contains.

-The best part about this usage is that is provides a very solid alternative to using the long-since deprecated `arguments` array -- actually, it's not really an array, but an array-like object.
-Since `args` (or whatever you call it -- a lot of people prefer `r` or `rest`) is a real array, we can get rid of lots of silly pre-ES6 tricks we jumped through to make `arguments` into something we can treat as an array.
+The best part about this usage is that it provides a very solid alternative to using the long-since-deprecated `arguments` array -- actually, it's not really an array, but an array-like object.
+Because `args` (or whatever you call it -- a lot of people prefer `r` or `rest`) is a real array, we can get rid of lots of silly pre-ES6 tricks we jumped through to make `arguments` into something we can treat as an array.

 Consider: